-Very witty…loves to laugh.
-Loves to joke And very positive
+Very witty… he loved to laugh.
+Loved to joke And was very positive

 Youth World Barrel Race….NFR Trip to Vegas ….Meeting Rodney Atkins….His graduation day….

-Horses are definitely his favorite and his dog Arlis….and maybe the favorite memory being….um….the Youth World Barrel race because he got to carry the US flag during the national anthem..
-His Favorite Color Is Blue.
+Horses were definitely his favorite and his dog Arlis….and maybe the favorite memory being….um….the Youth World Barrel race because he got to carry the US flag during the national anthem..
+His Favorite Color was Blue.

-Byron’s passion is riding, he loves horses, even though he’s sick he’s not letting it stop him from doing what he loves!!
+Byron’s passion was riding, he loved horses, even though he’s was sick he never let it stop him from doing what he loves!!

 Contact Traci (his mom) at firstname.lastname@example.org